Generic Name: pamidronate (PAM i DROE nate)

 Osteonecrosis of the jaw may be more likely if you have cancer or received chemotherapy, radiation, or steroids.
 Other risk factors include blood clotting disorders, anemia (low red blood cells), and a pre-existing dental problem.

-It is not known whether Aredia passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while you are using this medicine.
+It is not known whether pamidronate passes into breast milk or if it could harm a nursing baby.
+You should not breast-feed while you are using pamidronate.

 Aredia is not approved for use by anyone younger than 18 years old.